electron/node/doc/api/path.markdown

     // throws exception
     TypeError: Arguments to path.join must be strings

-*Note:* If the joined path is a zero-length string then the current working
+*Note:* If the joined path string is a zero-length string then the current
-        directory will be returned.
+        working directory will be returned.

 ## path.resolve([from ...], to)